 This entry was posted on 15th September 2017 by Gary.

-One of our most popular questions is: can you wear hearing aids in the rain?
+One of our most popular questions is: Can you wear hearing aids in the rain?
 And if it does get wet: How to dry out wet hearing aids?

 Ultimately, water damage can be detrimental to hearing aid performance and lifespan.

-It is highly recommended that you do not wear your hearing aids in the rain or in any other watery environments such as when swimming or in the shower.
+We strongly recommend that you do not wear your hearing aids in the rain.
+You should also avoid risking complete immersion such as when swimming or in the shower.

 One of the most detrimental conditions for your hearing aid is moisture and you should always be extra careful to keep your device away from any sources of moisture.
 That means it is best to avoid wearing your hearing aid in wet conditions.

-Getting the hearing aid wet can damage it significantly, especially if you do not take the necessary measures to dry it afterward.
-That does not mean you should stay away from water in general - as long as there is no direct contact between the hearing aid and the water the device is safe.
+Getting a hearing aid wet can damage it significantly.
+Even more so if you do not take the necessary measures to dry it afterwards.
+That doesn't mean you should stay away from water in general.
+As long as there is no direct contact between the hearing aid and the water the device is safe.

-If you happen to be caught in the rain wearing your hearing aid, it is best to remove it and put it in a protective case.
+If you happen to be caught in the rain wearing your hearing aid, it is best to remove it and put it in a portable storage box.
 If that is not possible, then you should make sure that your head stays dry so no moisture can reach the hearing aid.